mdarob/Library-System/README.md

 # Welcome to the Library-System
-The repository is a representation of a public library system.
+The repository is a implementation of a public library system.
 The Librarian can create books, and initialize the maximum amount of books the library can handle.
 The borrower can borrow books, and return books.
 I have added the